lammps/lammps/doc/src/neb.rst

 energy gradient of image i.
 ReplicaForce is the two-norm of the 3N-length force vector (including nudging forces) for replica i.
 MaxAtomForce is the maximum force component of any atom in replica i.

+Alternatively, a restricted print out can be obtained by adding the terse keyword, which omits per-replica information.
+This typically fits on one line of a command terminal, aiding visual inspection of an ongoing NEB calculation.

 When a NEB calculation does not converge properly, the supplementary information can help understanding what is going wrong.
 For instance